 Don’t try to play hardball and negotiate with the prosecutor, because you won’t like how it ends.
 It is, however, still important to make sure that you are going to be in a better overall position if you do take the deal.

 Don’t Ramble on During Your Appeal

 If you end up appealing to the judge, you don’t want to ramble on.
 It is important to keep your defense as brief as possible.
 There are going to be many other people who need to go in front of the judge, so you won’t have a lot of time.
 You should be concise and get right to the point.
 Remember to stay calm the entire time as well.
 Getting emotional will only work against you in the end.
 Specific tips on what to say on this article: https://www.ratedradardetector.org/ticket/speeding/say-in-court/.

 You should never admit guilt when you are trying to get your speeding ticket reduced.
 The prosecutor can use your admission against you.
 Once you admit that you are guilty of the charge, you’ll have no chance of getting the ticket reduced.

 It’s All up to the Judge

 Keep in mind that that the judge is ultimately the one who is going to decide whether or not to reduce your speeding ticket.
 A judge is allowed to ignore the recommendation of the prosecutor, even if you have already worked out a deal with them.
 You shouldn’t be overly cocky, because there is no guarantee that you will get your speeding ticket reduced.
-Better avoid getting tickets in the first place (RRD tips about this HERE).
+Better avoid getting tickets in the first place (RRD tips about avoiding tickets HERE and getting out of tickets HERE).